 Should Read- Nepali PM KP Sharma Oli says Ram was a Nepali

-#Iran drops #India from Chabahar rail project, cites funding delay— Indo-Pacific News (@IndoPac_Info) July 14, 2020
+#Iran drops #India from Chabahar rail project, cites funding delay— Indo-Pacific News - Watching the CCP-China Threat (@IndoPac_Info) July 14, 2020

 The actual reason is Iran's alliance with #China